by Liz Fraley

 There was one presentation on using Sharepoint as a CCMS.
 If you just see the slides, it comes across as a success story, but the reaction of the audience (and the talk track behind the slides) made it clear that it really wasn’t.
 Not from any perspective except for the highly-paid consultants doing all the Sharepoint development ($$$$).

 Overall, it was a great conference.
-The returns really are there if you frame your project as something that has enterprise-level impact (which it does).
+The returns really are there if you frame your project as something that has the enterprise-level impact that it truly does.